NLnetLabs/cascade/doc/manual/source/index.rst

       :alt: Mastodon
       :target: https://social.nlnetlabs.nl/@nlnetlabs

-A friendly, stand-alone DNSSEC signing solution designed to communicate how it's doing, doesn't assume your feelings, is open to your needs and is easy to interact with.
+A friendly, stand-alone :doc:`DNSSEC <intro>` signing solution designed to communicate what it's doing and is easy to interact with.

 Cascade is currently in its first **alpha** version.
-We would love for you to :doc:`get to know Cascade <before-you-start>` and are eager to hear :ref:`how it makes you feel <reach-out>` so we can improve every aspect.
+We would love for you to :doc:`get to know Cascade <before-you-start>` and are eager to hear :ref:`your experiences <reach-out>` so we can improve every aspect.
 Please consider the current :doc:`limitations`.

 Cascade has the following design goals: